DEADLINE EXTENDED: 'What do you want from the next President of the United States of America?'

 Click here to submit your entry by 12 noon Friday 12 February 2021.

-All teams will be contacted the following week and short-listed teams will be invited to present their video to a panel of judges at Speakers' House, Westminster (Wednesday 4th December 2019)
+All teams will be contacted the following week and short-listed teams will be invited to present their video to a panel of judges.
+This presentation day will either take place virtually or in person at Westminster Palace, depending on the latest covid-19 guidance.

 Competition Terms and Conditions